Adolis García Player Props: Rangers vs. Athletics

-The Texas Rangers and Adolis Garcia, who went 1-for-4 with two RBI last time in action, battle JP Sears and the Oakland Athletics at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Adolis Garcia (.167 batting average in his past 10 games, with three home runs, two walks and 15 RBI) and the Texas Rangers face the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
+First pitch is at 7:05 PM ET.

-In his previous game, he went 1-for-4 with two RBI against the Royals.
+In his previous appearance, he went 1-for-4 with an RBI against the Athletics.

 Adolis García Game Info & Props vs. the Athletics